Philosophy Degree Program Overview

 Fulfill Your Community Credit in Philosophy (optional).

-Phil 150: Philosophy in the Community allow philosophy majors to apply their major to a problem in the community.
-Reflect on community and ethics while completing 35 hours of community service.
+Phil 150: Philosophy in the Community allows philosophy majors to apply their major to a problem in the community.
+Reflect on community and ethics as you complete 35 hours of community service.
 Students must have taken either Phil 102: Moral Problems, Phil 202: Ethics, or Phil 212: Bioethics and declared a philosophy major.
 Interested students should contact the department at least a semester before signing up.

 Departmental Honors in Philosophy

-2. Graduation from Centenary with major in Philosophy.
+2. Graduation from Centenary with a major in Philosophy.

 Contact Info